 This process is pretty straightforward.
 I took a paper bag that didn’t have printing on it, and cut two 1″ wide pieces that were long around to go around the diameter of the can.
 I glued those even at the top and bottom to hide the can edges.
 Then I tore the bag into small pieces.

 I crumpled up and smoothed out the little pieces to give them some texture.
 And then I realized I didn’t have any Mod Podge in the house.
 There is an ongoing battle on the Internet on whether you can just use watered down Elmer’s glue for this, and I’d say for a project like this, the answer is yes.

 To keep from ruining a foam sponge, I went a messier route.
 I dipped each little crumpled piece into a tub of water, and then wrung it out.
 I then squirted a little Elmer’s on the piece, and rubbed the glue into the water into the paper.
 I then applied them onto the can, being sure to overlap enough so none of the can showed below.
 The glue is water based, so all the mess washed off my hands pretty easily.

 I think because I used watered down glue instead of Mod Podge it ended up without the shiny finish.
-So while this was supposed to look like leather, it kind of looks more like cork.
+So while this was supposed to be a paper bag leather finish, it kind of looks more like cork.
 I like it, and my dollar bills are now living a classier life in my new decorative finished can.